Facebook Stories replaces Messenger Day with synced cross-posting

 Apple could launch a bigger iPhone X Plus next year, report says

 Facebook is cleaning up the redundancy in its Snapchat Stories clones.
 Today Facebook is killing off the Messenger Day brand and merging the chat app’s stories feature with Facebook Stories .
-Now, just called “Stories”, 24-hour ephemeral posts in either Facebook or Messenger will appear in both apps, and viewing will be synced too so you won’t see a Story in one app if you already watched it in the other.
+Now, just called “Stories”, 24-hour ephemeral posts in either Facebook or Messenger will appear in both apps, and viewing will be synced too so you won’t see a Story as unviewed in one app if you already watched it in the other.

+To be clear, Messenger will still have Stories, they’re just called Stories instead of Day.

 “We needed to make it easier for people to share Stories across different apps” Facebook product manager Connor Hayes tells me.
 “Some people actually thought these experiences were already connected.
 We feel like it would make sense.”

 However, the cameras in Facebook and Messenger will remain distinct, with Facebook’s focused on augmented reality masks and effects, while Messenger focuses on adding captions and stylized text inviting friends to hang out.
+But Hayes says “now that we’re connecting the two experiences, it makes sense for them to have the same name.”

 Simplifying the Stories offering and giving posts more exposure across the apps without manual cross-posting could boost usage of Facebook Stories, which hasn’t exploded with popularity like Instagram Stories.
 As we first reported last month, Instagram has been rolling out a “cross-post to Facebook Stories” feature that will now populate to Messenger too, though there’s no current plan to allow Facebook Stories to be pushed to Instagram.

 Facebook hasn’t given guidance on the popularity of Facebook Stories but it said Messenger Day had 70 million daily active users in September, versus 300 million on Instagram Stories and WhatsApp Status, and 178 million on Snapchat’s whole app.
+But looking forward, with all the new launches, Hayes says “we’re very optimistic.”

 Ditching Facebook Direct Ephemeral Messaging